pepevalbe/sensor-hub/README.md

 # sensor-hub
 Web app for sensor data collection and representation in Spring Boot + Bootstrap 4.
-It is prepared to be deployed in Heroku with a PostgreSQL database.
+It is prepared to be deployed in Heroku with a MongoDB database.
-There are four application.properties files.
-One for development (configuration hardcoded in the file) and three for Heroku enviroments (configuration taken from config vars).
+There are four application.properties files: One for development (configuration hardcoded in the file) and three for Heroku environments (configuration taken from config vars).

-For development enviroment you can use the default embedded H2 database or switch to a PostgreSQL database (please check properties file).
+For development environment you can use the embedded MongoDB database activating the maven profile or use a local MongoDB instance setting uri in the property file.
 You need to set up your email address and password for the email sender class to work.

-How to run: *mvn spring-boot:run -Dspring-boot.run.profiles=development*
+How to run: *spring-boot:run -P embedded-mongodb -Dspring-boot.run.profiles=development*

 Arquitecture:
 ![Diagram](sensor-hub-architecture.PNG)